 Why Companies Block Recruiter Calls and Emails

 Companies block recruiter calls and emails to prevent headhunters from poaching talent.
 Their impulse is understandable.
 Corporations invest a small fortune to recruit, train, and onboard senior executives and technologists.
-In fact, it may cost a company in excess of $100,000 in search firm fees just to get a senior executive in the door.
+In fact, it may cost a company in excess of $100,000 in executive search fees just to get a senior executive in the door.

 Moreover, company fortunes are made by that talent, including the heads of the enterprise.
 The very best CEOs spot the blue sky, set the strategy, and lead companies to massive multi-billion dollar valuations.
 Chief Revenue Officers capture millions in sales.
 Chief Technology Officers and Chief Architects deliver technologies and devices that create markets where none existed before.